exakat/exakat/docs/Reports.rst

         }
     }

-Json is a XML report format.
+Json is a Json report format.

 Json accepts any arbitrary list of results.